 A few years ago “cloud” was just a buzzword.
 It just meant “someone else’s computer.”
 To this day, some cloud providers are still just computing power, storage capacity and networking infrastructure.
 Others, like AWS, have moved way past that point and brought us a gigantic catalog of highly available, easily scalable, geographically distributed products.
 These products enable companies of any size to deliver robust and innovative solutions to their customers without having to buy a whole new datacenter, hire dozens of software specialists, and rack up massive expenses.

 Our enterprise customers are distributed across the globe and, among other things, expect good response times from our services.
 They are used to our “1-Click Publish” feature for web applications, which generates, compiles and deploys their solutions in a matter of seconds.
 Waiting longer to have a mobile app wasn’t an option.
-After all, OutSystems is the leader in low-code rapid application development platforms.
+After all, OutSystems is a leader in the low-code application development platforms market.

 Riding the “Serverless” Wave